budgetneon/pagecache/readme.md

 ## DEMO

-We created demo site at [octurbo.com](http://octurbo.com).
+We created a demo site at [octurbo.com](http://octurbo.com).
 The home page has links to both a stock/vanilla installation of opencart, and one with our page cache.
 Note that you may have to load a page from the pagecache enabled site twice...once to prime the cache, and a second time to see the performance improvement.

 A page cache makes a much bigger difference on an opencart site that has a lot or products, categories, and other functionality.
 So, for the demo site, we uploaded a large number of movies from [an Amazon AWS Cloudsearch dataset](https://aws.amazon.com/developertools/9131774809784850).
 You can also try our production site at [budgetneon.com](http://budgetneon.com/).
 It has lots of products and nested categories.
 If you view the source of a cached page, you'll see the html comment at the bottom.

 ## CAVEATS

-- The "Output Compression Level" within opencart (System->Settings->Edit->Server->Output Compression Level) must be set to 0.
-See [this issue](https://github.com/budgetneon/pagecache/issues/3) for details.

 - This extension has been tested, but not in a rigorous way.
 Please test it thorougly before deploying on a production server.

+- Using the "Enable Cache" and "Disable Cache" buttons in the admin panel makes live changes to your main index.php file.
+Make sure you have a backup of the main index.php file in case anything goes wrong.

+- The "Output Compression Level" within opencart (System->Settings->Edit->Server->Output Compression Level) is disabled when a cached page is served.
+If you want cached pages to be compressed, disable output compression within opencart, and use apache's mod_deflate instead.
+It's a better solution anyway.

 - The page cache does not check the sanity of url parameters.
 So, it will happily cache '/index.php?foo=1', '/index.php?foo=2', and so on...all as separate urls and cache file.
 This could result in a very large number of cached pages, and in extreme circumstances (like a robot crawling invalid pages), it could potentially fill up your hard drive.

 - We did try to put in sufficient logic such that dynamically created pages that should not be cached...aren't.
 However, it's possible we missed some.
 Also, if you've added extensions to opencart that have url's that shouldn't be cached, that will likely be missed.
 See the "$skip_urls" setting to remedy that.